nahumck/nahumck.me/posts/2015/11/out-of-the-fog.md

 So now that it’s been more than 4 years later, I need to remind myself of where I’ve been.
 There’s been a lot that has happened since that time, and getting through this allowed me to help with everything after.
 I need to remember how close things came, how I might not have seen my loved ones again.
 I need to see that life has changed for the better.
 How thankful I am to be lucky enough to find the right doctor that would listen to my wife and mom, and order the scan that confirmed it.

 I want to make sure that I’m living the fullest life that I can, for my wife and kids, so that I can be here to support them as long as I possibly can.
-I need to keep my health in check so that I can see both of my sons grow up.[\[4\]](#fn-4 "see footnote") Life is so unbelievably short.
+I need to keep my health in check so that I can see both of my sons grow up.[^4] Life is so unbelievably short.
 You may wake up on a seemingly benign day, and just go off to work like you normally do.
 And most of the time, you’ll come home.
 But remember that you also might not.
 If you love someone, let them know - and let them know often.
 Be thankful and appreciative of the little moments that you get with them — they are all important.

 * * *

-1. illegally, I will add [ ↩](#fnref-1 "return to article")
+[^1]: illegally, I will add

-2. When speaking in these terms, this is far from a good thing [ ↩](#fnref-2 "return to article")
+[^2]: When speaking in these terms, this is far from a good thing

-3. If they would have scanned 6" more, they would have found the problem 9 months sooner.
-Thanks, insurance… [ ↩](#fnref-3 "return to article")
+[^3]: If they would have scanned 6" more, they would have found the problem 9 months sooner.
+Thanks, insurance…

-4. Likely faster thank I would like them to… [ ↩](#fnref-4 "return to article")
+[^4]: Likely faster thank I would like them to…